Exploring this magnificent castle and its history

 The Prisons of War Re-creation

-The Prisons of War re-creation depicts how gruesome prison life was.
-This is where prisoners of war and pirates would have been held captive in the 1700s and the 1800s.
+The Prison of War re-creation depicts how gruesome prison life was.
+This is where prisoners of war and pirates would have been held captive in the 1700s and 1800s.
 Many French and American prisoners were captured and kept at the castle during the American War of Independence.
 The exhibit is quite shocking but very well done.

 The Royal Palace

 The Palace and its Royal apartments were the official royal residence of the later Stewart Kings and Queens.
 The Palace is home to the Honors or Regalia of Scotland, the Scottish Crown Jewels.
-The jewels are on display in the Crown Room along with the Stone of Destiny, Scotland’s coronation stone returned to Scotland in 1996.
+The Crown Jewels are on display in the Crown Room along with the Stone of Destiny, Scotland’s coronation stone returned to Scotland in 1996.

-Mary Queen of Scots gave birth to the future King James VI (and 1st of England) on June 19, 1566, in a small chamber room known as Queen Mary’s Room.
+Mary Queen of Scots gave birth to the future King James VI (and the 1st of England) on June 19, 1566, in a small chamber room known as Queen Mary’s Room.

 The Palace took a heavy bombardment during the Lang Seige in 1571.
 In 1617, the Palace was fully remodeled to its present state for King James VI’s ‘homecoming from London.